Gov. Cooper offers $25,000 reward for help solving 1-year-old Harnett County murder

 HARNETT COUNTY, N.C.
-(WTVD) -- The state is offering a reward for information leading to an arrest in the murder of 29-year-old Damiel Williams.
+(WTVD) -- The state is offering a reward for information leading to an arrest in the murder of 22-year-old Daniel Williams.

 On May 7, 2023, the Harnett County Sheriff's Office responded to a crash on Sandefer Road in Bunnlevel.
 When deputies arrived they found Williams dead in the driver's seat from a gunshot wound.